cipriancozma/complete-javascript-developer-guideline/1_Getting_Started/Readme.md

 Now you should see 30 in the console window.

 JS provides you with the condition statements such as if-else and switch statements.
 For instance:

+    let a = 20;
+    b = 30;

+    function divide(a, b) {
+        if(b == 0) {
+            throw new Exception('Division by zero');
+        }
+        return a / b;
+    }

+In the divide() function, we checked whether the de-numerator (b) is zero.
+If yes, we threw an exception.
+Otherwise we returned the result of a/ b.

+To declare an array, you use the following syntax:

+    let items = [];

+To declare an array with some initial elements, you specify the elements in the square brackets:

+    let items = [1, 2, 3];

+You can access the number of elements in the items array through its length property:

+    console.log(items.length); // 3

+To iterate over the elements of the items array, you use the for loop statement as follows:

+    for(let i = 0; i < items.length; i++) {
+        console.log(items[i])
+    }

+Or use the for...of loop in ES6:

+    for(let item of items) {
+        console.log(item);
+    }

+To declare a "class" in JS, you use the function keyword:

+    function Person(firstName, lastName) {
+        this.firstName = firstName;
+        this.lastName = lastName;
+    }

+By convention, a class name should be a noun in a UpperCamelCase with the first letter of every word capitalized.

+The following example declares a method of the Person "class":

+    Person.prototype.getFullName = function() {
+        return this.firstName + ' ' + this.lastName;
+    }

+To create an instance of the Person "class", you use the new keyword:

+    let john = new Person('John', 'Doe');

+To call the method you can use:

+    let fullName = john.getFullName();

+In ES6 you can use the class keyword to declare a class in JS:

+    class Person {
+        constructor(firstName, lastName) {
+            this.firstName = firstName;
+            this.lastName = lastName;
+        }

+        getFullName() {
+            return this.firstName + ' ' + this.lastName;
+        }
+    }

+We have just introduced you to some features of JS.
+Each feature will be learned in detail in the next chapters.

+Have fun learning JS!

+# 02. JavaScript Code Editors

+The popular JS code editors:

+- Visual Studio Code
+- Atom
+- Notepad++
+- Vim
+- GNU Emacs

+# 03. Web Development Tools

+-> Chrome, Firefox, Safari, Edge

+# 04. JavaScript Hello World Example